defold/doc/docs/en/tutorials/runner.md

 Start by importing the body part images, then add them to a new atlas that we call *hero.atlas*:

 1. Create a new folder by right-clicking in the *Project Explorer* and selecting <kbd>New ▸ Folder</kbd>.
 Make sure to not select a folder before clicking or the new folder will be created inside the marked one.
+Name the folder "hero".
 2. Create a new atlas file by right-clicking the *hero* folder and selecting <kbd>New ▸ Atlas File</kbd>.
 Name the file *hero.atlas*.
 3. Create a new subfolder *images* in the *hero* folder.
 Right-click the *hero* folder and select <kbd>New ▸ Folder</kbd>.
 4. Drag the bodypart images from the *hero-images* folder in the asset package to the *images* folder you just created in the *Project Explorer*.